-Members of the AC21 are not in agreement about the extent to which a systemic problem exists and whether there is enough data to devise an appropriate compensation mechanism to address it.
-Members recognize that there are unintended GE materials found in commercial products, but differ in their assessment of the severity of actual economic harm and whether the problem is getting better or worse.
+Members of the AC21 are not in agreement [about the extent to which a systemic problem exists][AO, KK: regarding whether there is a problem; the extent to which a systemic problem may exist;][LeC: about whether a problem exists] and whether there is enough data to [devise][JL: warrant] an appropriate compensation mechanism to address it.
+Members recognize that there are unintended [GE] materials found in commercial products, but differ in their assessment of [AO, KK: the significance of unintended presence,] the severity of actual economic harm and whether the [problem is getting better or worse][AO, KK: occurrence is increasing, decreasing, or remaining the same].
 Some AC21 members believe that there is not adequate evidence of economic losses by farmers at this time to justify the establishment of a compensation mechanism.

 Any compensation mechanism that may be put in place that is perceived by one segment of agriculture as placing unfair burdens on that sector will only divide agriculture.
 Most AC21 members agree on the importance of having broad participation, access, and responsibility for maintenance of any compensation mechanism, should one be deemed necessary, if such a mechanism is instituted alongside increased stewardship and outreach activities.

-In discussions on potential compensation mechanisms, the AC21 considered three types of potential mechanisms: a compensation fund, which might be funded by technology providers, by farmers, or by the entire food and feed production chain; a crop insurance-type mechanism, which would likely involve both public financing and farmer choice to purchase the insurance; and a risk retention group, which would essentially be a self-insurance tool that could be purchased by those farmers at risk of economic losses (analogous to extant insurance mechanisms for industries like the trucking industry, private campgrounds, etc.)
+In discussions on potential compensation mechanisms, the AC21 considered three types of potential mechanisms: (1) a compensation fund, which might be funded by technology providers, by farmers, or by the entire food and feed production chain; (2) a crop insurance-type mechanism, which would likely involve both public financing and farmer choice to purchase the insurance; and (3) a risk retention group, which would essentially be a self-insurance tool that could be purchased by those farmers at risk of [AO, KK: potential] economic losses (analogous to extant insurance mechanisms for industries like the trucking industry, private campgrounds, etc.)

 The AC21 also discussed the historically important role of State agricultural mediation services in resolving farmer-farmer disagreements in many States.
 Members noted that, while such services did not constitute another “compensation mechanism” per se, they could be an important tool to aid the resolution of disagreements.
 Though such services have not been widely involved in disputes related to gene movement to date, the AC21 notes that they could play an increasingly important role in helping to address gene flow issues without resorting to a formal, Federally-sponsored compensation mechanism.